ankddev/zapret-discord-youtube/README.md

 To build this run `cargo build --release`.
 Then go to `target/release` folder and run `make_release.exe` to make ZIP archive with all files.
 ## Structure of project
 This project is separated in few folders:
-* `bin` contains pre-built binaries from original project
+* `bin` contains pre-built binaries from original repository
 * `pre-configs` contains pre-configs (BAT files)
 * `lists` contains lists of domains to work with
 * `resources` contains `README.txt` and `blockcheck.cmd` files
 Following directories contain `Rust` code or utilities, packaged in build, all of them united to `cargo workspace` so you should run all Cargo commands from root directory of project:
-* `make_release` contains source code for make-release util  which isn't pacakged with build.
+* `make_release` contains source code for make-release util, which isn't pacakged with build.
 It helps to create archive with build of projects.
 Currentlyx you must open it from target directory, so if you running it from terminal tou should firstly go to `target/release` or `target/debug` directories
 * `add_to_autorun` contains code for utility that helps you to add fix to autorun
 * `select_domains` contains source code for util that helps you to select domains for DPI
 * `preconfig_tester` helps you to test pre-configs